OpsMx/standard-isd-gitops/restore/README.md

 1. Use the "values.yaml" stored in git and execute the below commands to install it again.
 2. Execute the below commands to create namespace and install ISD:
 - `kubectl create ns opsmx-isd` # Replace namespace "opsmx-isd" as required
-- `kubectl -n opsmx-isd apply -f install/inputcm.yaml`
+- `kubectl -n opsmx-isd apply -f install/inputcm.yaml` # Replace namespace "opsmx-isd" as required
-- `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml`
+- `kubectl -n opsmx-isd apply -f install/serviceaccount.yaml` # Replace namespace "opsmx-isd" as required
-- `kubectl -n opsmx-isd create secret generic gittoken --from-literal=gittoken=PUT_YOUR_GITTOKEN_HERE`
+- `kubectl -n opsmx-isd create secret generic gittoken --from-literal=gittoken=PUT_YOUR_GITTOKEN_HERE` # Replace namespace "opsmx-isd" as required
-- `kubectl -n opsmx-isd apply -f install/ISD-Install-Job.yaml` Wait for isd-yaml-update-* pod to complete, and all the pods to stabilize.
+- `kubectl -n opsmx-isd apply -f install/ISD-Install-Job.yaml` # Replace namespace "opsmx-isd" as required Wait for isd-yaml-update-* pod to complete, and all the pods to stabilize.

 ## 2) If any of the resources is deleted in the namespace